VirginiaLynne is an educator and mom of 5. Her Science Fair articles come from projects which competed successfully (local, state, national)

-4..
-Pour one tablespoon of each solution onto the filter in the bag with the same label, making sure it soaks the whole coffee filter.
+4. Pour one tablespoon of solution on the filter in the bag with the same label, making sure it soaks the whole coffee filter.

 5. Divide the 1000 seeds into groups of 100.
 Put 100 seeds on the filter of each Bag.
 Make sure the seeds are scattered evenly over the filter.